Battle of Enogai: Battle

+Landings

 Liversedge's force landed at the Rice Anchorage, about 600 yd past the mouth of the Wharton River, in the Kula Gulf area early on 5 July, having sailed from aboard several high speed transports and minesweepers at Guadalcanal the previous day.
-The landing force was escorted by a naval group including nine destroyers and three cruisers that were assigned to a covering force and a bombardment force.
+The landing force was escorted by a naval group including nine destroyers and three cruisers that were assigned to be a covering force and a bombardment force.
 This force carried out a pre-assault bombardment of Kolombangara and Bairoko around midnight on 4/5 July.
 Prior to the landing, an Australian coastwatcher, Flight Officer John Corrigan, and US Marine Captain Clay Boyd had organized a local labor force to begin clearing the landing beach, as well as a bivouac site and trails from Kula Gulf towards Enogai; they later marked the landing site with canoes and beacons to aid the landing craft and rubber boats that brought the troops ashore.
 During preliminary operations, one of the covering destroyers, USS Strong, was fatally torpedoed by a Japanese destroyer group operating in the Kula Gulf.

 Two shallow sandbars at the mouth of the river briefly held up the landing, but these were overcome by lightening the loads each vessel carried.
 The landing took place before dawn, and in the darkness about 200 troops from the 148th Infantry Regiment accidentally landed at Kobukobu Inlet instead.
 It would take several days for these troops to eventually rejoin Liversedge's force; meanwhile, the main landing proceeded largely unopposed, except for artillery fire from Japanese coastal batteries at Enogai.
 The threat of air attack meant that the unloading process was cut short as dawn approached, and the escort convoy withdrew with a small number of troops and some cargo—including an important high-powered radio—while Liversedge's troops quickly moved inland.
-After landing, the US troops established a beachhead and supply dump, and set out towards Enogai and Bairoko Harbor.
+After landing, the US troops established a beachhead and supply dump and set out towards Enogai and Bairoko Harbor.
 Their objective lay about 8 mi on a direct route overland; instead, the US troops opted for a more circuitous route, traversing three parallel trails south towards the Giza Giza River.